 How to prepare for an online assessment

 In recent years the use of online assessments in recruitment processes has increased.
-Both the interfaces as well as the validity of the tests has improved, costs went down.
+Both the interfaces as well as the validity of the tests have improved, and costs have gone down.
 Our clients use them more often, we do too for our own organisation.
 With Heleen entering our organisation, she is an educated assessment psychologist, this topic is even more prominent on our agenda.

-Being invited to do an on-line assessment is positive, you move forward in the recruitment process, as well as a reason to get nervous.
-Below some pointers how to prepare best:
+Being invited to do an online assessment is positive, as you move forward in the recruitment process, as well as a reason to get nervous.
+Below are some pointers on how to prepare best:

 • Ask what will be tested, preferably what the name of the test and test supplier is, and Google it.
 Ask about the length of the test;